VCL3D/3D60/index.md

     Access to 3D60 dataset requires to agree with the terms and conditions for each of the 3D datasets that were used to create (i.e. render) the 3D60 dataset.
 Therefore, in order to grant you access to this dataset, we need to you to first fill <a href="https://forms.gle/ikJW2QU88GDahEBr6">this request form.</a>
   </li>
   <li>
     Then you need to perform request for access to Zenodo, the data hosting portal for 3D60 (more information can be found in our <a href="download.html">download</a> page).
 Due to data-size limitations, the dataset is split into three volumes, which respectively contain the <a href="https://zenodo.org/record/3407840#.XX06KygzaUk">Central</a> (<i>i.e.</i> Left-Down), <a href="https://zenodo.org/record/3407875#.XX08HCgzaUk">Right</a> and <a href="https://zenodo.org/record/3408441#.XX1QWCgzaUk">Up</a> viewpoints respectively.
 Therefore, a separate request for access needs to be made for each viewpoint to the corresponding Zenodo repository.
+We also offer a <a href="https://zenodo.org/record/3492155#.XagQA-gzaUk">Real Only</a> domain version of the dataset (<it>i.e.</it> Matterport3D and Stanford2D3D), which also contains all viewpoints (<it>i.e.</it> center, right and up) and all modalities (<it>i.e.</it> color, depth and normal) bundled up in a single Zenodo repository.
   </li>
 </ol>
 </p>